-As of June 30, 2016 the SBAF fund currently had a balance of approximately \$14.6 million, CPCFA has implemented a temporary SBAF fee waiver, until December 31, 2016, for large businesses.
-Then, from January 1, 2017 to June 30, 2017, half of the SBAF fee will be waived for large businesses.
-This will not affect the SBAF assistance given to small businesses.
-CPCFA staff anticipates that the temporary fee waiver will entice large businesses to issue PABs by noticeably reducing a portion of the cost of issuance.
-The fee waiver could also serve as an incentive for national companies to focus investment in California while their overall fees are lower.
+As of June 1, 2018 the SBAF fund currently has a balance of approximately \$12.8 million, CPCFA implemented a temporary SBAF fee waiver, until December 31, 2016, for large businesses.
+Then, from January 1, 2017 to June 30, 2017, half of the SBAF fee was waived for large businesses.
+This did not affect the SBAF assistance given to small businesses.
+CPCFA staff anticipated that the temporary fee waiver was able to entice large businesses to issue PABs by noticeably reducing a portion of the cost of issuance.
+The fee waiver served as an incentive for national companies to focus investment in California while their overall fees were lower.

-The additional refunding fee change made in June 2016 to the Administration fee, coupled with new money issues, has encouraged several applicants to issue bonds through CPCFA for new projects and refunding previously issued bonds with more attractive interest rates.
+The additional refunding fee change made in June 2016 to the Administration fee, coupled with new money issues, encouraged several applicants to issue bonds through CPCFA for new projects and refunding previously issued bonds with more attractive interest rates.
 We anticipate this trend to continue based on the increase of applications currently in the pipeline.

-Additionally, as described above in CPCFA's Consolidated Fund the Bond Program typically provides financial support to other CPCFA programs and this is reflected in Statement of Revenues, Expenses and Changes in Net Position, although no such transfers occurred in FY 2015-2016.
+Additionally, as described above in CPCFA's Consolidated Fund the Bond Program typically provides financial support to other CPCFA programs and this is reflected in Statement of Revenues, Expenses and Changes in Net Position, although no such transfers occurred in FY 2016-2017.